How to Avoid a DUI License Suspension

 If you have been arrested for a DUI, you will face a driver's license suspension or possible revocation by the Department of Licensing.

-The DUI Administrative Process
+The DUI Administrative Process (The DOL Hearing)

 After an arrest for DUI, the law enforcement officer will typically take the suspect to the police station for a breath test.
 If the driver blows over the legal limit or refuses to take the test, the officer will provide him or her with a hearing request form.